Mimicking the skin color of a seal, Sherwin Williams Sealskin is an earthy dark brown paint color that brings you much closer to nature.

 Lastly, you can best use this paint on the door frames, trims, and even moldings.

-Grab a sample stick-on square of Midsummer Night here to see how the color will look in your living spaces.
+Grab peel and stick samples of these colors here to see how the color will look in your living spaces.

 Where to Use Sealskin?